NamelessCoder/recipes/Cuvette/README.md

 Now weigh the trimmed roast - you'll need to know the exact weight to determine how long your cooking intervals must be to give you a rosy red roast from core to rim.
 This particular roast was 1.65 kgs.

+Put the roast in the oven pan and pick up your calculator for a bit of basic math.

+> Note: many oven roast recipes call for adding water to the oven pan while cooking the roast.
+While that certainly
+> is a good choice for some roasts, it does not help in this case.
+Don't add water to the oven pan - the evaporation
+> will cool the bottom of the oven pan and combined with the fairly low oven temperature, you risk an unevenly
+> cooed roast.

 ### Calculating cooking intervals